ConsumerDataStandardsAustralia/infosec/README.md

 # Consumer Data Right Information Security Profile

-## Published Profile is available at: https://consumerdatastandardsaustralia.github.io/infosec/
+## Draft Published Profile is available at: https://consumerdatastandardsaustralia.github.io/infosec/

+The current Information Security Profile draft standard is evolving as decisions are made.

 ## Consumer Data Standards Web Site: https://consumerdatastandards.org.au/

 Data61 has been appointed as technical advisor to the interim data standards body by the Australian federal government, as part of the introduction of [Consumer Data Right](https://www.accc.gov.au/focus-areas/consumer-data-right "ACCC Consumer Data Right webpage") legislation to give Australians greater control over their data.

-The current Information Security Profile draft standard that is evolving as decisions are made.

 ## Links